School Logo

 The breakfast cafe

-The children were preparing for a 'breakfast
+The children were preparing for a 'breakfast cafe'.

-cafe'.
-Alison (5 years, 1 month) was counting
+Alison (5 years, 1 month) was counting the children in

-the children in her group and each child's toy,
+her group and each child's toy, in order to work out the

-who would be eating.
-This number would then
+total number of children who would be eating.
+This

-Alison counted both children and toys,
+Alison counted both children and toys, representing

-representing them as string of numerals.
-When
+them as string of numerals.
+When self-checking. she

-did not need (15, 16 and 17).
-The final number
+brackets around those she did not need (15, 16 and 17).

-in her count represented her total.
+The final number in her count represented her total.

-The hand she drew may denote addition,
+The hand she drew may denote addition, although we

-although we cannot be sure in this
+cannot be sure in thisinstance.

 • Taxonomy Calculations - children's own methods, counting continuously